Ein Haus voll Glorie schauet: History

 Born Joseph Hermann Mohr in Siegburg in 1834 the son of a teacher, the hymn writer was a member of the Society of Jesus from 1853, and a priest from 1866.
 Before his consecration as a priest, he was president of the Marianische Kongregation and responsible for music (Musikpräfekt).
 He published a hymnal which was succeeded by his hymnal Cäcilia, which appeared in 1936 in the 36th edition.
-He devoted his life to the singing in church, publishing Manuale cantorum (Cantors' manual) and the hymnal Cantate, which first contained "Ein Haus voll Glorie schauet".
+He devoted his life to choral music in the Church, publishing Manuale cantorum (Cantors' manual) and editing later editions of the hymnal Cantate!, which first contained "Ein Haus voll Glorie schauet".

-The Society of Jesus was persecuted by Bismarck's Jesuits Law (1872).
+The Society of Jesus was persecuted as part of Otto von Bismarck's Jesuits Law (1872), a part of his Kulturkampf against the Catholic Church in Germany.
 Therefore, Mohr had left Germany when he wrote text and melody of the hymn, possibly in 1875.
 He may have been inspired by the Michaelsberg Abbey on a mountain overlooking his hometown.
-Published in 1876, the song is regarded as an example of opposition by the church (kirchlicher Widerstand), transferring the style of contemporary patriotic songs to a hymn.
-It became popular soon, and is still his most popular creation.
+Published in 1876, the song is regarded as an anthem of Catholic nonviolent resistance (kirchlicher Widerstand) to the Iron Chancellor and to the concept of Caesaropapism.
+Fr.
+Mohr accordingly chose to transfer the style of patriotic songs popular during the German Empire into a Catholic hymn.
+It became popular immediately, and is still his most popular creation.

-The song is a confession of faith, and a procession song, proclaiming Catholic identity.
-The text provides powerful images of a Catholic church which had to recover after the 1803 German mediatization.
-Heinrich Peters says that the original hymn corresponds to the Church's identity from the First Vatican Council in 1870.
+The song is a confession of faith, and a processional song, proclaiming Catholic identity.
+The text provides powerful images of how the Catholic Church in Germany still had much to recover from after the Reformation, the Enlightenment, and the 1803 German mediatization.
+Heinrich Peters says that the original hymn corresponds to the Church's teachings from the First Vatican Council in 1870.
 Mohr's hymn became known locally as the Siegburg Hymne.

-After the Second Vatican Council, Peters says that several of Mohr's formulas and the exclusivism of his ecclesiology were regarded as dated.
-A new focus on proclaiming the Gospel to the world was wanted.
-Hans W. Marx wrote four more stanzas for the Catholic hymnal Gotteslob of 1975, of which the last three appeared with Mohr's first.
-All his stanzas, with Mohr's first, are now part of the second edition of Gotteslob of 2013, as GL 478.
+After the Second Vatican Council and the promulgation of the Mass of Paul VI, the traditionalist exclusivity of Fr.
+Mohr's salvation theology as expressed in his lyrics drew harsh criticism from ascendant Modernists, most notably by Ida Friederike Görres, for allegedly being "dated".
+A similar desire for a radically new direction for the Catholic Church in Germany inspired Hans W. Marx to write and submit four new stanzas for the 1975 Gotteslob Catholic hymnal, in which the last three new stanzas appeared; only Mohr's first stanza from 1876 was left intact.
+All Marx's stanzas, with Mohr's first, are still part of the second edition of Gotteslob of 2013, as GL 478.
+Marx's replacement stanzas, like those in the many other similarly rewritten hymns in both Gotteslob hymnals, have since received extremely harsh criticism over their alleged inferiority to Fr.
+Mohr's original lyrics, on the Traditionalist Catholic website OnePeterFive.